mortonprod/ember-contact-app/README.md

 * CSS not normalised
 * Documentation is not put online
 * No tests
+* No backend
+  * This causes the error in google dev tools for the route */contacts*

 However these can be easily added if you would like to.